 From start of treatment to up to 36 months from last patient first treatment.

-Incidence of moderate to severe Chronic GVHD (cGvHD)
+Incidence of Moderate to Severe Chronic GVHD (cGvHD)

 Time Frame: From start of treatment to up to 36 months from last patient first treatment.

 Assessment of the treatment emergent moderate or severe cGvHD.
+Chronic GvHD: Moderate chronic GvHD of the lungs, Severe chronic GvHD.

 From start of treatment to up to 36 months from last patient first treatment.

-Peak of Serum Concentration (Cmax) sabatolimab
+Peak of Serum Concentration (Cmax) Sabatolimab

-Concentration of sabatolimab prior to next dosing or after end of treatment.
+Cmin is the concentration of sabatolimab prior to next dosing or after end of treatment.

 Time from start of treatment to the date of first documented occurrence or worsening of treatment emergent grade III or IV aGvHD or moderate to severe cGvHD requiring initiation of systemic treatment, morphologic/hematologic relapse, or death due to any cause, whichever occurs first

-Time from start of treatment to the date of first documented hematologic relapse or death due to any cause, whichever occurs first
+Time from start of treatment to the date of first documented hematologic relapse or death due to any cause, whichever occurs first.

-Time Frame: From start of treatment until end of cycle 6 (cycle = 28 Days)
+Time Frame: From start of treatment until end of Cycle 6 (Cycle = 28 Days)

-From start of treatment until end of cycle 6 (cycle = 28 Days)
+From start of treatment until end of Cycle 6 (Cycle = 28 Days)

 Collaborators and Investigators